darcymccoy/soen342-requirements-and-deployment/README.md

 1. Install MySQL

     > [!WARNING]
     > When setting up MySQL you will be prompted to create a password.
-Make a note of it because ou will need it later
+Make note of it because you will need it later

-1. Set the password variable in [database.properties](database.properties)
+1. Set the `password` environment variable in [database.properties](database.properties) with your password

 1. Import the csv file

-1. Set the environment variable named DATABASE_PASSWORD with your password

 ### Run the Code

-1. Run the [Driver.java](src/main/driver/Driver.java) file to run locally.
+1. Run the [Driver.java](src/main/driver/Driver.java) file to run the program.